 Your medical records are kept up to date on a fully computerised medical record system called SystmOne.

-All requests are dealt with promptly and copies will be produced within a maximum of 40 days of receiving your request.
+All requests are dealt with promptly and copies will be produced within a maximum of one calendar month of receiving your request.
 There will be no charge for this unless requests are repeated or excessive.

 Please ask at reception for further details